kregerl/GameOfLife/README.md

 This is an implementation of Conway's Game of Life written in C using SDL2.
 Controls:
 - SPACE: Starts / Stops the simulation.
 - S: Step through the simulation one frame at a time.
-Only works when paused.
+Only when paused.
 - R: Clears the board, only works when paused.
 - F: Randomizes the board.
 - Mouse Clicks: Place / Remove a cell from the board.
+Only when paused.

 Compiling:
 Clone the repo and compile the project with cmake.